Historical Churches Walking Tour (Self Guided), Indianapolis

 Architectural Jewels

-Indianapolis contains many unique constructions throughout the city that gives it an inimitable identity.
-Some of its best buildings are located along the diagonal avenues coming from Mile Square, according to the city plan laid out in 1821 by Scotland born architect Alexander Ralston who was also a co-architect of the city plan of Washington D.C.
-Many of the buildings are registered on the... view more
+Some of the best local buildings are situated along the diagonal avenues coming from Mile Square, as per the city plan laid out in 1821 by Scottish-born architect Alexander Ralston (the one who participated in laying... view more

 Tour Duration: 2 Hour(s)